The Unwanted Undead Adventurer: Anime

 An anime television series adaptation was announced at the "Overlap Bunko 9th Anniversary Online Event" on April 17, 2022.
 It was produced by Connect and directed by Noriaki Akitaya, with scripts written by Yukie Sugawara, character designs handled by Takao Sano, and music composed by Shun Narita.
 The series aired from January 8 to March 25, 2024, on AT-X and other networks.
-The opening theme song is "Immortal", performed by Juvenile, while the ending theme song is "Keep Your Fire Burning", performed by Mao Abe.
-Crunchyroll streamed the series.
+The opening theme song is "Immortal", performed by Juvenile, and the ending theme song is "Keep Your Fire Burning", performed by Mao Abe.
+Crunchyroll is streaming the series.
 Muse Communication licensed the series in South and Southeast Asia.

 A second season was announced at the Overlap Bunko 10th anniversary event on December 15, 2024.